maxrioux100/gamestop-nft-helper/README.md

 ## Description
-Anyone who like to reflect on their choice before buying something will like this extension This extenion add some information about the previous sale of a nft.
+Anyone who like to reflect on their choice before buying something will like this extension This extenion add some information about the previous sale of an NFT.
 This information includes:
 - median
 - average
 - standard deviation